 Understand your Customer

 This is not just a requirement to get a good marketing strategy.
 It is crucial to creating the right business strategy.
 Everything you usually do in your business should be aimed at getting the customer exactly what they want, in the right place, at the right time.
 Robust customer journey mapping is an essential tool for achieving this goal.
-This should take into account not only the customer’s journeys to the place of purchase but all elements of your business, as well as how customers perceive your products or services, what they experience after fulfilling their order, etc. This will drive your internal business processes.
+This should take into account not only the customer’s journeys to the place of purchase but all elements of your business, as well as how customers perceive your products or services, what they experience after fulfilling their order, etc. It’s important you know your target audience and what they will expect from your business.
+Demand forecasting will help you better understand your clientele and plan accordingly.
+This will drive your internal business processes.

 Mapping your Processes